-You should be ready to start photographing drops.
+Everything should be set up so we can start to photograph drops.
 In the app we need to turn the camera and flash on.
-The camera is in manual mode with an aperture of F18 and a shutter speed of 1 second.
-This means as long as the flash fires within the 1 second we will be OK.
-You can of course use bulb mode if your camera supports it.
+The camera is in manual mode with a shutter speed of 1 second so as long as the flash fires while the shutter is open we will be OK.
+You can of course with to bulb mode if your camera supports it.
 In bulb mode you don't need to worry about shutter times.

-Setting the flash trigger time is not so simple and there is no correct time to start with.
+Setting the flash trigger time is not so simple and there is no correct time.
 It is a case of trial and error.
 As an example of using delta values I am going to photograph a series of shots showing a drop slowly descending.
 This is a good exercise as it can be used to find out how long it takes before a drop hits the water.

-To start set the flash trigger to 100ms and enter a delta value to INC 10ms.
+To start set the flash trigger to 100ms and enter a delta value of 10ms.
 Why 100ms?
 No reason, I have to start somewhere.
 The delta value will increase the flash trigger time by 10ms every sequence.